Policy analysis: Rational planning model

-The model of rational decision-making has also proven to be very useful to several decision making processes in industries outside the public sphere.
+The Rational planning model has also proven to be very useful to several decision making processes in industries outside the public sphere.
 Nonetheless, there are some who criticize the rational model due to the major problems which can be faced & which tend to arise in practice because social and environmental values can be difficult to quantify and forge consensus around.
-Furthermore, the assumptions stated by Simon are never fully valid in a real world context.
+Furthermore, the assumptions stated by Simon are never fully valid in a real-world context.

-Further criticism of the rational model include: leaving a gap between planning and implementation, ignoring of the role of people, entrepreneurs, leadership, etc., the insufficiency of technical competence (i.e. ignoring the human factor), reflecting too mechanical an approach (i.e. the organic nature of organizations), requiring of multidimensional and complex models, generation of predictions which are often wrong (i.e. simple solutions may be overlooked), & incurring of cost (i.e. costs of rational-comprehensive planning may outweigh the cost savings of the policy).
+Further criticism of the rational model include: leaving a gap between planning and implementation, ignoring of the role of people, entrepreneurs, leadership, etc., the insufficiency of technical competence (i.e. ignoring the human factor), reflecting too mechanical an approach (i.e. the organic nature of organizations), requiring of multidimensional and complex models, generation of predictions which are often wrong (i.e. simple solutions may be overlooked), and incurring of cost (i.e. costs of rational-comprehensive planning may outweigh the cost savings of the policy).

 However, Thomas R. Dye, the president of the Lincoln Center for Public Service, states the rational model provides a good perspective since in modern society rationality plays a central role and everything that is rational tends to be prized.
-Thus, it does not seem strange that “we ought to be trying for rational decision-making”.
+Thus, it does not seem strange that "we ought to be trying for rational decision-making".

 Incremental policy

 An incremental policy model relies on features of incremental decision-making such as: satisficing, organizational drift, bounded rationality, and limited cognition, among others.
-Such policies are often called "muddling through" & represent a conservative tendency: new policies are only slightly different from old policies.
-Policy-makers are too short on time, resources, and brains to make totally new policies; as such, past policies are accepted as having some legitimacy.
-When existing policies have sunk costs which discourage innovation, incrementalism is an easier approach than rationalism, and the policies are more politically expedient because they don't necessitate any radical redistribution of values.
+Such policies are often called "muddling through" and represent a conservative tendency: new policies are only slightly different from old policies.
+Policy-makers are too short on time and other resources to make totally new policies; thus, past policies are accepted as having some legitimacy.
+When existing policies have sunk costs which discourage innovation, incrementalism is an easier approach than rationalism, and the policies are more politically expedient because they do not necessitate any radical redistribution of values.
 Such models necessarily struggle to, improve the acceptability of public policy.

 Criticisms of such a policy approach include: challenges to bargaining (i.e. not successful with limited resources), downplaying useful quantitative information, obscuring real relationships between political entities, an anti-intellectual approach to problems (i.e. the preclusion of imagination), and a bias towards conservatism (i.e. bias against far-reaching solutions).